LGBTQ history in India: 1600s

-The Fatawa-e-Alamgiri of the Mughal Empire mandated a common set of punishments for homosexuality, which could include 50 lashes for a slave, 100 for a free infidel, or death by stoning for a Muslim.
-While pederasty was often considered as "pure love" and prevalent among those from Central Asia, in India, however, this wasn't as rife.
-For example, the governor of Burhanpur was murdered by a boy servant with whom he tried to be intimate with.
-Muslim Urdu poetry of the era sometimes expressed homoerotic viewpoints reminiscent of bromances, but these were not explictly homosexual in nature.
+In 1667 or 1675, the Fatawa-e-Alamgiri of the Mughal Empire mandated a common set of punishments for homosexuality, which could include 50 lashes for a slave, 100 for a free infidel, or death by stoning for a Muslim.
+While pederasty was often considered as "pure love" and prevalent among those from Central Asia, in India, however, this was generally unheard of.
+For example, the governor of Burhanpur was murdered by a boy servant with whom he tried to be intimate.
+Muslim Urdu poetry of the era sometimes expressed homoerotic viewpoints reminiscent of bromances, but these were not explicitly homosexual in nature.